jrose835/Xen_Segmentation_NextFlow/README.md

 A custom Nextflow pipeline for generating alternative cell segmentations for 10x Xenium spatial transcriptomic data

 > [!NOTE]
-> This is **NOT** intended to be a modular/nf-core-templated workflow.
-Just a custom Nextflow built for specific needs
+> This is workflow follows SOME but NOT ALL of the nf-core template/guidelines.
+It's really just a custom Nextflow built for specific needs

 ## Overivew
 This workflow allows for re-segmenting 10x Xenium data via: